 After the data were analyzed, there are 131 data found and sorted according to the qualifications applied in this research.
 Moreover, six translation techniques applied to translate the nonstandard words in @akunyakul's tweets, namely adaptation, established equivalent, generalization, literal translation, particularization, and transposition.
-Furthermore, there are several errors due to the lack ability of Google Translate provided by Twitter and Naver Papago translation process which derives to the failed translation result in translating the nonstandard words.
-This process is marked as "failed to translate".
-For further details, the findings are shown in Table 1:
+Furthermore, there are several errors due to the lack ability of Google Translate provided by Twitter and Naver Papago translation process which derives to the failed translation result in translating the notice and are shown in Table 1: